 We are so thrilled to interview the Includas Superheroes about how they put together the Includas Coloring Book!
-They are always fighting to Exclusion Monsters, and we appreciate their time to let us know their journey.
+They are always fighting the Exclusion Monsters, and we appreciate them taking the time to tell us about their journey.

 Superpower: making anything bigger

 Power-up by: using a cochlear implant or sign language

 Motto: Your inner strength is stronger than anything else!